Main Menu

 Class Level Change

-Level changing advanced/AP courses and regular courses:
+Level changing advanced/AP courses to regular courses:

 The level change deadline is five (5) weeks after the start of the semester.
 Level changes in core courses are possible as long as there is room in the new class and it does not overload other classes by making the change.

 If a student is interested in doing a level change, they should initiate a conversation with their teacher.
-The teacher will have the level change paperwork, notate their recommendation, sign the form and reach out to the family.
+The teacher will have the level change paperwork, notate their recommendation, sign the form, and reach out to the family.
 Next, the student will bring the form home to be signed by their parent/guardian.
 The student will then bring the form back to their counselor.
 If there are limited seats, the request will be brought to the Level Change Committee, which meets weekly.
 It is not a guarantee that a change can be made.